Federal Government Fellowship Program

 Federal Fellows Program

-ASME members to devote a year to working in government, providing technical advice to policy makers in Congress, the White House Office of Science and Technology.
+Selected ASME members devote a year to working in government, providing technical advice to policy makers in Congress, OSTP, or other federal agencies.

 Becoming an ASME Member